 The plan became effective January 1, 2009.
-Currently, there are three retirees who have received benefits, and 17 uniformed employees are receiving contributions in their medical reimbursement account.
+Currently, there are no retirees receiving benefits, and 17 uniformed employees are receiving contributions in their medical reimbursement account.

 10. DEFERRED COMPENSATION PLAN

 The Township offers its employees a deferred compensation plan created in accordance with Internal Revenue Code (IRC) Section 457.
 The plan permits participating employees to defer a portion of their salary until future years.
 The deferred compensation is not available to employees until termination, retirement, death, or unforeseeable emergency.